Back In The Day

 5) Your lifestyle can dramatically impact your cognitive function;

 6) Eating well, exercising, drinking water, and de-stressing, aren’t just good for you physically but improve your cognitive function as well – so do brain games!

-7) There are no one-size-fits-all remedies or pills you can take to fix it, only a carefully planned, multi-front attack addressing each of the contributing factors will do.
+7) There are no one-size-fits-all remedies or pills you can take to fix it; only a carefully planned, multi-front attack addressing each of the contributing factors will do.

 8) Finally, if you want to get better – don’t be afraid not to listen to any doctors or therapists who say, “This is your new normal” or “There isn’t much more we can do from here, just wait and see. ” There is always more you can do.
-Many western medical professionals believe that if a drug hasn’t been created to treat the symptoms then, there is nothing you can do.
+Many western medical professionals believe that if a drug hasn’t been created to treat the symptoms, there is nothing you can do.
 However, the body is amazing.
-Many of the best modern drugs were created from natural remedies.
+Many of the best modern drugs were made from natural remedies.
 Medical researchers are now looking back at those old home remedies, ancient Chinese medicine, and homeopathic treatments and finding that, far from being untreatable, brain injuries and various types of cognitive decline can be improved or even reversed.

 To that end, I am starting on a program of finding a way to heal myself – I’ll update you on my journey from time to time.
-I’ve started a Keto 12/3 diet meaning – ketosis diet with a minimum of 12 hours of fasting and no eating three(3) hours before bed.
+I’ve started a Keto 12/3 diet, meaning – ketosis diet with a minimum of 12 hours of fasting and no eating three(3) hours before bed.
 This is supposed to remove nutritional and digestive hurdles for my brain to begin the process of detoxing and regeneration.

 2 Timothy 1:7 For God has not given us a spirit of fear, but of power and of love and of a sound mind.